giellalt/giellalt.github.io/dicts/nds/NDSLinguisticSettings.md

 ## Paradigm layouts and presentation

+**NOTE (Trond Tynnøl)**: As of September 2026, and since a long time, the layout files do not seem to actually be used for anything.
+Paradigm layout is handled by the template system.

+*TODO*: Clean up by either activating or removing the layout system.

 Paradigm layouts are defined in a similar way as paradigm generation: the file structure is one half YAML rules, and the second half defines the layout.
 These are split by a line containing only `--`.
 As in the YAML section, spacing